Aikon-platform/aikon/README.md

 You can now visit the app at [http://localhost:8000](http://localhost:8000) and connect with the credentials you created

 ### *For more documentation, see [docs folder](docs/)*

-## Connection to API 📡

-API code and instructions can be found in [this repository](https://github.com/Aikon-platform/discover-api).

-[//]: # (TODO add instructions to setup api and front, locally or remotely)

 ## Project 📜